 An effortlessly cool city as it is, but there is so much more to Istanbul that the history that draws many people here.
 The area around the Galata and down from Taksim square has some of the city’s best examples.
 But this city is so big and diverse that around any corner in any district there are wonderful examples of creativity to be discovered!

-Ljubljana is a creative hub for artists in Slovenia, with many areas such at the one time army garrison turned bohemian heart beat of the city, Metelkova.
+Ljubljana is a creative hub for artists in Slovenia, with many areas such at the one time Army garrison turned bohemian heart beat of the city, Metelkova.
 Ljubljana was a surprise package for us, the city is so nurturing to creatives and so open to new ideas.
 We ended up visiting this area several times whist we were in the city and each time there would be new work in progress, the artists skill with the graffiti spraypaint was just amazing to watch.

 Read more about ljubljana here: A guide to Ljubljana